Instructionally Related Activities

 What is an IRA?

 An Instructionally Related Activity (IRA) is an "out-of-class experience" that provides enrichment to students and enhances their learning at Cal Poly.
-Funding for all recognized IRAs is provided through student fees.
-All IRA programs/activities are partially sponsored by an academic dean or department and are "integrally related" to a formal instructional offering.
+Funding for recognized IRAs is provided through student fees.
+All IRA programs/activities are partially sponsored by an academic dean or department and are "integrally related" to a formal instructional program.

 General IRA Information